-This module introduces the concept of Enhanced Care Navigation and helps delegates to understand their role in relation to their patients, the rest of the Practice, the community and the wider health service.
+This module introduces the concept of Social Prescribing and helps delegates to understand their role in relation to their patients, the rest of the Practice, the community and the wider health service.
 It focuses particularly on the skills needed by the Enhanced Navigator to represent the views and needs of their patients to their Practice colleagues and to other service providers in the wider health system.
 The topics covered include case management techniques, negotiation and advocacy skills, record keeping, networking and presentation skills to enable them to advocate for their patients to other health professionals and MDTs, and the softer skills of building productive relationships within the wider health system.

 Module 2 – Case Management skills with the Patient (Half Day)

 This module looks at the approaches and techniques central to engaging effectively with the patient and encouraging them to take a more hands-on approach to self-managing and taking greater responsibility for their condition.
 It includes training in competencies such as Active Listening, Health Coaching and Motivational Interviewing and provides opportunities to practise the techniques in a safe and supportive environment.

 Module 3 – Active Learning Session (Half Day)